christianurech/christianurech.github.io/index.md

 ### Teaching:
-I enjoy teaching mathematics on all levels (although the preparation can take up a lot of time), be it in person or online.
+I enjoy teaching mathematics on all levels, be it in person or online (although the preparation can take up a lot of time).
 During the last years I got interested in modern teaching formats.
-I have started using formats such as flipped classroom and peer instruction, which has been very positively received by most of the students.
+I have started using formats such as flipped classroom and peer instruction, this has been received very positively by most of the students.

 Courses I have taught as instructor: